ryanmimrie/ryanmimrie.github.io/whmavi_relationship_designer.md

 ---

 ## Description
-This designer is a visual representation of the relationship function used in WH-MAVI to set the relationships between correlated phenotypes, and effects that vary over time.
+<div style="font-size: 0.95em;">This designer is a visual representation of the relationship function used in WH-MAVI to describe correlated phenotypes and effects that vary over time.</div>

 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>